LukasHuser/ekc-tournament-manager/doc/ekc-tournament-manager.md

 Users with the _Administrator_ standard role have all EKC tournaments related capabilities.

 The custom role _EKC Tournament Administrator_ has all EKC tournaments related capabilities as well as capabilities to create and edit pages.
-Users with this role can see and edit detaild data of all tournaments (including tournaments of other users).
+Users with this role can view and edit detailed data of all tournaments (including tournaments of other users) and can view and import backup files.

 The custom role _EKC Tournament Director_ has EKC tournament related capabilities to create and run their own tournaments as well as to create and edit their own pages.
-Users with this role can create and run their own tournaments, but cannot see detailed data or edit tournaments of other users.
+Users with this role can create and run their own tournaments, but cannot view detailed data or edit tournaments of other users.

 ### Roles